-MySCC is a one-stop for Student Success & Services, online courses, library resources, and email.
+MySCC is a one-stop for student information, student services, financial accounts, online courses, library resources, email, and MORE.

 Every student who registers for a college credit class at SCC will be given an SCC email account.
 The SCC email account is a vital tool as an SCC student.
 Correspondence through SCC email from instructors, Financial Aid, and Administration help keep students informed of important SCC information.
-For assistance with student email login, please contact the Computer Lab Assistant at extension 3272 between 7:45 am and 4:15 pm, Monday-Friday.
+Students should check their SCC email accounts frequently and should communicate with SCC staff by using their SCC email.
+For assistance with student email login, please contact the IT Support Desk at 618-634 3333 or at support@shawneecc.edu.
 Your SCC email account is accessible through MySCC.